 The first Tuesday of every month grants free access to the botanical garden’s many features, so take up that opportunity when you can!
 You might never see anything like it again, especially not in California.

 The collection of plant life here makes for an experience that is both educational and beautiful.

 12. Pay Your Respects at the Mount Soledad Veterans Memorial

-13. Take in the California Surf Museum (free entry first Tuesday of the month)
+13. Take in the California Surf Museum (free entry on the first Tuesday of the month)

-It’s hard to not think of surfing when your mind drifts toward the sunny shores of California.
-If you have ever had dreams of taking to the ocean on a board of your own or simply want to learn more about California surfing culture, look no further.
+It’s hard not to think of surfing when your mind drifts toward the sunny shores of California.
+If you have ever dreamed of taking to the ocean on a board or want to learn more about California surfing culture, look no further.

 Admission is free for the first Tuesday of the month, so plan carefully unless you’re okay with paying a fee.